 Grip could be better

 The outsole is not insanely grippy but works fine out on dry roads.
 Just be careful on wet surfaces or if you’re planning to use this shoe in the gym as the rubber is thin at only 2.9mm (compared to 3.8mm on average shoes) making it easy for the midsole to make contact with the ground which can slip easily.

 The upper is breathable, no complaints there.
 It is a bit thicker than on the Pro 2 but doesn’t seem to run hot by any means.

-We scored it a 3 out of 5 on our breathability testing.
+I scored it a 3 out of 5 on our breathability testing.
 Heat does escape nicely through the many vent perforations in the upper, but it could still be thinner material and be more breathable.

 Better lock down than its racing sibling

 It’s snugger than the Endorphin Pro 2.
 I had some sloppiness in the Pro 2, maybe because the upper is a bit thinner and may flex/stretch a bit more than the Speed, but the Speed’s lockdown felt better to me.

 There’s a bit more structure and it runs a touch narrower, solving the issues the Pro had in my tests.
 The Endorphin Pro’s laces also cross the top of your foot one less time than they do on the Speed which could help with the Speed’s advantage in lockdown.

 One nice thing, the Endorphin Speed 2 comes with an extra set of different coloured laces in case you want to change things up a bit.
 It’s not a big thing, but a nice detail.